Commodity Supplemental Food Program

-Monthly food boxes are specifically designed to supplement needed sources of nutrients typically lacking in participants’ diets.
-Boxes include foods such as cereal, juice, protein, milk, peanut butter, dry beans, potatoes, grains, rice, cheese, fruit, vegetables, and more.
+Monthly food boxes are specially designed to provide important nutrients that may be missing from participants’ diets.
+Each box includes items such as cereal, juice, protein, milk, peanut butter, dry beans, potatoes, grains, rice, cheese, fruit, vegetables, and more.
+For more information, please visit the Commodity Supplemental Food Program on Michigan.gov.

 Eligibility Requirements